spacestation13/byond-tracy/readme.md

 ## usage
 simply call `init` from `prof.dll` to begin collecting profile data and connect using [tracy-server](https://github.com/wolfpld/tracy/releases) `Tracy.exe`

-To send custom application information to Tracy (such as server name, version, or other metadata), use the `app_info` function:
+To send custom application information to Tracy (such as server name, version, or other metadata), use the `app_info` function.
+Messages are buffered and automatically sent to Tracy clients when they connect.
+Each call to `app_info` adds a new line to the display:

 ```dm
 /proc/prof_init()